Ornate hawk-eagle: Nesting development

 In Guatemala, three young males were still in 50 to 100 m away from the nest at 5 months of age.
 In the same area, two females of 9 months age were typically 100 to 200 m away from the nest while another two young females of the same age were at an average distance from the nest of 500 m.
 At 11–12 months, the juveniles may begin to soar around their parents' territory.
 3 females in Tikal gradually increase their wanderings at 12–14 months old, ranging anywhere from 900 m to 3 km from the nest.
 Around a year of age, the juvenile eagles are likely to make their first attempts to hunt prey.
 The minimum age at which independence appears to be possible for ornate hawk-eagles is around 11.5–12 months.
 The average age of independence in studies from Tikal was found to 15.4 months of age for 13 banded juveniles.
 More poorly known is the age of maturity, which has been estimated at only two years, a matter of months after independence and when the hawk-eagles appear to enter their subadult plumage stage.
 There is little inconvertible evidence that the species begins breeding at any younger than three years of age.

 At least one case in Tikal was observed of a pair both in subadult plumage that was breeding, however.
 While breeding success rates are not known for this species this same subadult breeding pair was observed to kill and cannibalize a juvenile from another territory.
 When a nest was in imminent risk of flooding from the overflow of a nearby reservoir in southern Brazil, a pair of ornate hawk-eagles appeared to accept translocation when researchers relocated an entire nest intact with nestling in tow to nearby tree, at 380 m away.
-In interspecies comparisons, Tikal studies showed that black hawk-eagles are independent slightly faster at around 12 months old but, like the ornate, also reach maturity roughly in the zone of 2 to 3 years of age while crested eagles take 22.7–30 months until independence and start breeding somewhere around 3 to 4 years of age.Greeney, H. F., Gelis, R. A., & White, R. (2004).
-Notes on breeding birds from an Ecuadorian lowland forest.
-BULLETIN-BRITISH ORNITHOLOGISTS CLUB, 124(1), 28-37.
-In many of the larger eagles, including the harpy eagle, whether tropical or temperate zone dwelling, the minimum age of maturity seems to be around 5 years of age and in some large Afro-tropical species, possibly ranges up to more than 7 years of age.Rettig, N. L. (1978).
-Breeding behavior of the harpy eagle (Harpia harpyja).
-The Auk, 95(4), 629-643.
+In interspecies comparisons, Tikal studies showed that black hawk-eagles are independent slightly faster at around 12 months old but, like the ornate, also reach maturity roughly in the zone of 2 to 3 years of age while crested eagles take 22.7–30 months until independence and start breeding somewhere around 3 to 4 years of age.
+In many of the larger eagles, including the harpy eagle, whether tropical or temperate zone dwelling, the minimum age of maturity seems to be around 5 years of age and in some large Afro-tropical species, possibly ranges up to more than 7 years of age.